 When it comes to words of encouragement for those getting started with coding, we couldn’t have said it better ourselves:

 “So if you feel like you need to know something before you get started, no!
 You just get into it, take a leap of faith, and it’s going to lead you to so many places,” Mwana said.

 Learning to code has never been easier (or more fun!).
 Even by learning just the basics, kids will have the advantage of decoding and understanding the modern world, and you never know, their explorations may lead to some of the most lucrative, fascinating 21st century careers.

 “You just have to believe in yourself, and just know that you can get there, and iD Tech will help you do it.”
 We could not agree more!
 Though the past year has brought on unprecedented challenges, we’re more committed than ever to finding innovative ways to give kids access to awesome STEM experiences.

-We’re excited to launch our second season of Virtual Tech Camps, the online iteration of the same program that got Mwana started with programming.
+We’re so excited to return to the world's most inspiring campuses this summer and launch our third season of Virtual Tech Camps, the online iteration of the same program that got Mwana started with programming.

 Her story is one of the many awesome campers who have gone on to be game changers in STEM, and we could not be more proud of what they’ve accomplished (or eager to see what’s next!)